Build those pre-writing skills with these fun, active, hands-on ways to practice letter formation in Pre-K.

 Children practice writing letters in the sand boxes.
 Our sand boxes were a donation from a parent who got them from a factory lab.
 These boxes are about 5″x5″, clear plastic Petri dishes with a lid.
 I prefer colored sand rather than salt because if a child has a small cut on a finger, the salt will burn.
+Another option for sand trays is to use plastic sandwich boxes (the kind parents use to pack children’s lunches), or recycle any kind of box you can find.

 Painting a Letter